Running our company for the long term

 All of our people share in our success by participating in our all-employee bonus plan, ensuring all employees are aligned with the same measures and rewarded for achieving our key objectives.

-For 2018, the bonus paid out £909 to our frontline employees in Severn Trent Water Limited and Hafren Dfyrdwy.
-New starters, post 2 January 2019, were not eligible to receive a bonus.
+For this year the bonus paid out £1,029 to our frontline employees in Severn Trent Water Limited and

 |Save As You Earn||

-Nearly 70% of our employees are active participants in our Sharesave scheme which gives employees an opportunity to save up to £500 per month over three to five years, with the option to buy Severn Trent Plc shares at a discounted rate at the end of the period.
+Our Sharesave scheme gives employees an opportunity to save up to £500 per month over three to five years, with the option to buy Severn Trent Plc shares at a discounted rate at the end of the period.

 Long Term Incentive Plan